Charleswanjiku/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a readme file for shell Redirections
+This is a readme file for shell variables and expansions